Gomburza: Martyrdom

 The execution of Gomburza remains one of the most controversial issues deeply embedded in Philippine history.
-However, their tragic end led to the dawn of Philippine Nationalism in the 19th century, intensified by Dr. Jose P. Rizal, in dedicating his second novel entitled El Filibusterismo which condemned the Spanish rule and the elite Filipinos.
-In his novel, Rizal wrote "To the memory of the priests, Don Mariano Gómez (72 years old), Don Jose Burgos (35 years old), and Don Jacinto Zamora (37 years old).
-Executed in Bagumbayan Field on 17th of February, 1872.
-The church, by refusing to degrade you, has placed in doubt the crime that has been imputed to you; the government, by surrounding your trials with mystery and shadows causes the belief that there was some error, committed in fatal moments; and all the Philippines, by worshiping your memory and calling you martyrs, in no sense recognizes your capability.
-In so far, therefore, as your complicity in the Cavite Mutiny is not proved, as you may or may not have been patriots, and as you may or may not cherish sentiments for justice and liberty, I have the right to dedicate my work to you as victims of the evil which I undertake in combat."However, Rizal's account was erroneous in detail as the execution took place on February 17, 1872, not on February 28, 1872, as Rizal mistakenly mentions.
-Additionally, the ages of the priests were listed down inaccurately.
+However, their tragic end led to the dawn of Philippine Nationalism in the 19th century, intensified by Dr. José P. Rizal, in dedicating his second novel entitled El Filibusterismo which condemned the Spanish rule and the elite Filipinos.
+In his novel, Rizal wrote, "To the memory of the priests, Don Mariano Gómez (72 years old), Don José Burgos (35 years old), and Don Jacinto Zamora (37 years old).
+Executed in Bagumbayan Field on the 17th of February, 1872.
+The church, by refusing to degrade you, has placed in doubt the crime that has been imputed to you; the government, by surrounding your trials with mystery and shadows, causes the belief that there was some error committed in fatal moments; and all the Philippines, by worshiping your memory and calling you martyrs, in no sense recognizes your capability.
+In so far, therefore, as your complicity in the Cavite Mutiny is not proved, as you may or may not have been patriots, and as you may or may not cherish sentiments for justice and liberty, I have the right to dedicate my work to you as victims of the evil which I undertake in combat."
+However, Rizal's account was erroneous in detail as the execution took place on February 17, 1872, not on February 28, 1872, as Rizal mistakenly mentions.
+Additionally, the ages of the priests were listed inaccurately.
 At the time of the execution, Gómez was 72 years old, Burgos was 35 years old, and Zamora was 36 years old.

 Their deaths were facilitated in a public execution at Bagumbayan (Luzon) using a garrote due to false accusations charged against them by Spanish authorities.
 Their alleged crimes included treason and sedition for being the supposed masterminds of the insurrection of Indios (native Filipinos) working in the Cavite arsenal.
-Furthermore, according to the Spanish military tribunal, they were believed to have been a part of a clandestine movement aimed to overthrow the Spanish government, making them a threat to the Spanish Clergy.
+Furthermore, according to the Spanish military tribunal, they were believed to have been a part of a clandestine movement aimed at overthrowing the Spanish government, making them a threat to the Spanish clergy.
 The execution has since been labeled the Terror of 1872 and is recognized as a pivotal event contributing to the later Philippine Revolution from 1896 to 1898.